elastic/kibana/src/plugins/data/README.md

 The autocomplete service provides suggestions for field names and values.

-It is pre-wired into the `TopNavMenu` component, but can be used independently.
+It is wired into the `TopNavMenu` component, but can be used independently.

 ### Fetch Query Suggestions